 - do not crush the granules

-- to make sure that you get the full dose, rinse the glass two or three times with more juice and swallow it immediately each time.
+- swallow immediately.
+If drinking, rinse the glass two or three times with more juice and swallow immediately each time

 Swallow the tablet whole with a glass of water, or gently suck the tablet, then swallow the granules with your saliva.
 If the tablet is chewed or crushed, it will not work properly.

 Take ZOPRAL or ZOPRAL ODT in the morning before food.
 This medicine works best when taken on an empty stomach.

 Continue taking your medicine for as long as your doctor tells you.

 In most patients, ZOPRAL or ZOPRAL ODT relieves symptoms rapidly and healing is usually complete within 4 weeks.
 In some patients a further 4 weeks of treatment may be needed for complete healing.

 In some cases, your doctor may decide that long-term treatment is needed.